-The Power of Colour in Branding – Green, Blue, and Purple
+The Meaning of Colour in Branding – Green, Blue, and Purple

 In our previous post on red, yellow and orange we looked at the emotional responses we have to the colours in logos and corporate identities.
 Also read The Power of Colour in Branding – 50 Shades In Between.
 In this post, we are discussing the power of colour in branding with a focus on green, blue and purple.
 (Reading: The Power of Colour in Branding – Green, Blue and Purple)